-Enemy items is a psychometric term that refers to two test questions (items) which should not be on the same test version seen by a given examinee.
-This can be linear forms, but also pertains to linear on the fly testing (LOFT) and computerized adaptive testing (CAT).
+Enemy items is a psychometric term that refers to two test questions (items) which should not be on the same test form (if linear) seen by a given examinee (if LOFT or adaptive).
+This can therefore be relevant to linear forms, but also pertains to linear on the fly testing (LOFT) and computerized adaptive testing (CAT).
 There are several reasons why two items might be considered enemies:

-- Too similar: the text of the two items is almost the same
+- Too similar: the text of the two items is almost the same.

-- One gives away the answer to the other
+- One gives away the answer to the other.

 - The items are on the same topic/answer, even if the text is different.